St. John's wort is a herb that has long been thought to have medicinal qualities, especially for the treatment of depression.

 A person with a diagnosis of depression should not use St. John's wort as an alternative to therapies recommended by a doctor.
 If the herb is not effective, the depression may worsen.

 Patients should not take St. John's wort if they are taking the following medications, as its use may make them less effective:

 - Some anti-HIV drugs

-The National Health Service (NHS), UK, advises patients to see their doctor first before taking St. John's wort, especially if they are already taking medications.
+Patients should always discuss with their doctor first before taking St. John's wort or other supplements or alternative therapies, especially if they are already taking medications.

 Supplements and herbal remedies are made of chemicals, just as conventional drugs are.